 The design of the 12 IKC logo has the Canadian emblem, the maple leaf, inside a cut diamond shape to celebrate ‘30 years of Diamonds in Canada‘.
 Red and white are the official colours of Canada and also signify kimberlite magma and diamond.
 The Northwest Territories is where diamonds in Canada started and from its flag, the blue represents the many lakes and rivers and the white represents the winter ice and snow.
 We are excited to have this logo represent the conference and the role of diamonds in the Northwest Territories and Canada.

 The conference will bring together geoscientists from both the academic and exploration/mining communities to share their knowledge, stimulate scientific debate and to further our understanding of the geology of kimberlites, diamonds and related subjects.
-The conference will include oral and poster technical sessions as well as field trips throughout Canada (conference flyer).
+The conference will include oral and poster technical sessions as well as field trips throughout Canada (conference flyer) and for the first time, short courses.
 The two adjacent conference hotels, the Explorer and the Chateau Nova, will host all of the technical sessions, maximizing the opportunity for delegates to network with the kimberlite and diamond community.

 The 12 IKC technical sessions will cover five conference scientific themes, each with a keynote, which reflect current and future academic and industrial interest in cratons, kimberlites and diamonds.